• Request Info

 Opportunities:

-Unrestricted gifts to the UTHC provide funding for short-term strategic priorities and may also qualify for College of Arts and Sciences and University gift society levels.
+Unrestricted gifts to the DCHA provide funding for short-term strategic priorities and may also qualify for College of Arts and Sciences and University gift society levels.
 All gifts are vital to the health of the Center, from continuous giving of small amounts from payroll as low as $10/month to larger gifts that fully sustain our programming.

 The Center seeks gifts of $10,000 or more to establish ongoing support for programs crucial to sustaining cutting-edge humanities research at UT and sustain our core research programs.
 Donors at this level become members of the Director’s Circle.